top of page

 Your testing level determines what level and who you compete with.
 There are no tests to take in Synchronized Skating (team skating), but most skaters on teams are required to train in Skating Skills, Singles, and Dance to achieve levels to compete on teams.

-Competitions can be at the introductory and local level, or the Olympics, or anything in between.
+Competitions can be at the introductory basic skills and local level, or the Olympics, or anything in between.

 bottom of page